montabano1/CheckPlease/README.md

 reservations table is a join table that joins availabilities with users, which allows users to have_many reservations.
 A successful reservation changes the avail 'taken' property to be changed from false to true.

+## Still to come...
+..* I need to work on filters on the search page, as well as a location search.
+..* Have a loading screen or icon